+What is the impact and where does it occur?
+What is the organization's involvement in the impact?
 Which stakeholders are affected?
 Management Approach The Company's construction project located in Carmona, Cavite.
-It uses construction materials to build the housing units of the said housing project. customers The Company recognizes that the some construction materials such as cement, steel bars, and glass are non-renewable which entails costs, energy and emissions to produce. • Which stakeholders are affected?
+It uses construction materials to build the housing units of the said housing project. customers The Company recognizes that the some construction materials such as cement, steel bars, and glass are non- renewable which entails costs, energy and emissions to produce.
+What are the Risk/s Identified?
+Which stakeholders are affected?
 Management Approach Scarcity of materials impacts pricing which indirectly affects the Company's competitiveness.
 Subcontractors, suppliers, customers The Company awards contracts to its subcontractors which include labor and materials.
 Thus, the Company is protected by the volatility of the price of materials during the construction stage.
+What are the Opportunity/ies Identified?
 Which stakeholders are affected?
 Management Approach Significant portion of the total cost of the projects pertain to construction materials such as steel and cement.
 The reduction in materials usage has corresponding effect on financial performance. customers, shareholders The Company is working together with its subcontractors on analyzing the efficiency of the usage of materials in its current real estate project development.
 Through this data, better design and construction systems can be created to increase efficiency in the usage of materials.